 We know from research that marketing directors in companies of the right size for us tend to be in their 30s and 40s, but there’s no particular ethnic demographic or location we need to focus on.
 We also know that this group of workers is slightly more likely to be female, but our website visitors and social media fans are slightly more likely to be male, so we’re not focused on either gender.
 Many businesses sell to specific demographics, and your web analytics can help you ensure that you’re reaching the right population.

 Your research can tell you that your most highly converting client works within ten blocks of your office or that most of your clients are young single women with no children.
 For our example company making diabetes wearables, diabetics and pre-diabetics are clearly the target audience.
 Research tells us that the Hispanic community has a higher than average incidence of diabetes and pre-diabetes, so it makes sense for us to be conscious of this demographic.
-Asian Americans are also more likely to have diabetes than the general population, so we might add a Divya persona to our list as well.
+African Americans are also more likely to have diabetes than the general population, so we might add a black persona to your list as well.

 At Haden Interactive, we are a B2B company.
 We don’t need to know that Joe is pre-diabetic or that he has a wife and kids.
 That information doesn’t affect our sales.
 But we want to know Joe well enough to care about his concerns and to write in a way that will resonate with him, so we can add these personal details.
 Broadly speaking, the more real you can make your buyer persona, the easier it will be to ask, “Is this campaign going to appeal to Joe?” and get confident answers.